 Degrees and Certificates

-Victor Valley College awards Associate Degrees, and Associate Degrees for Transfer (ADT’s).
-Associate degrees typically require two years of full-time study (15 credit hours per semester in the fall an spring terms) for college ready students who require no remediation.
-If a student requires additional preparatory courses in English or Mathematics, and certificates this will likely extend the time necessary to complete the degree.
+Victor Valley College awards Associate Degrees, Associate Degrees for Transfer (ADT’s), and Certificates.
+Associate degrees typically require two years of full-time study (15 credit hours per semester in the fall and spring terms) for college ready students who require no remediation.
+If a student requires additional preparatory courses in English or Mathematics, this will likely extend the time necessary to complete the degree.
 The length of time necessary to complete a certificate depends on the certificate as they range from 3 credit hours to more than 18 credit hours.
-For a complete listing of the degree and certificates just turn to the section entitled “Instructional Programs.”
+For a complete listing of the degree and certificates just click on the Degrees and Certificates section.

 Degrees and Certificates include:

-- Associate in Science (A.S.) degrees in the areas of Math, Science, Career/Technical.
+- Associate in Science (A.S.) degrees in the areas of Math, Science, and Career/Technical.

 - Associate in Arts (A.A.) degrees in the areas of Liberal Arts and Fine Arts.

 - Associate Degrees for Transfer (AA-T, AS-T) in various academic and technical areas.

 - Certificates of Achievement, Certificates of Career Preparation, and Certificates of Completion in various academic and technical areas.

 Career Technical Education (CTE) is a driver for workforce development and economic prosperity in the Victor Valley.
 Victor Valley College offers over 100 career education and workforce training programs preparing individuals for skilled jobs in an ever-changing labor market.